Histwo/Histwo.github.io/_posts/2025-05-17-Nightfalls.md

+---
-## Nightfalls Imminent: A City Under Threat
+title: "Nightfalls Imminent: A City Under Threat"
+date: 2025-05-17
+permalink: /nightfalls
+---

 **Atlanta, GA – May 17, 2025** – A chilling shadow hangs over southwest Atlanta as intelligence indicates the imminent execution of "Nightfalls," a meticulously planned false flag operation.
 This catastrophic event, authorized by President Donald J. Trump, is poised to unleash unprecedented devastation upon the city, marking the largest and deadliest act within a covert campaign known as The American Genocide (TAG).